rhelmer/libprio/README.md

 * Implement public-key encryption for client packets.
   The client data packet for server A must be encrypted using the public key of server A. Same for server B.
+* Swap out the toy AES implementation used in prio/prg.c with the private NSS AES implementation.
 * Check that our usage of the NSS random-number generator is correct.

 ## Optimizations and features not yet implemented
-* **Client bandwidth.**
-  Using a pseudorandom generator (e.g., AES in counter mode), we can reduce the client-to-server communication cost by a factor of 2x.
 * **Server compute.**
   By using a fast polynomial interpolation-and-evaluation routine, we can reduce the cost of checking a single client